OmarAlaa11/GPT-Sofra/README.md

 # Multi-Agent-Nutrition-Food-Expert

-•	Developed a multi-agent system using CrewAI, integrating computer vision and RAG for smart meal planning and inventory tracking.
+•	Developed an Arabic-language multi-agent system with Arabic-language speech support using CrewAI, integrating ViT, LLMs, and RAG for smart meal planning and inventory tracking.
-•	Designed agents for ingredient monitoring, personalized diet planning based on the user’s available ingredients and specified calories, and optimized NLP retrieval for accurate recommendations.